salvatore-ferrone/salvatore-ferrone/personalsite/content/posts/etidal/index.md

 ## The project's goals
-* To model the production of stellar streams from all milkway globular clusters
+* To model the production of stellar streams from all Milky Way globular clusters
+* Maybe we can discover more streams?

 ### Simulation showing many streams being made from many globular clusters
 {{< youtube id="dvy6UapPvec" >}}